-Barbara et Michael Leisgen, photographs, silver gelatin on barium paper © Barbara et Michael Leisgen / Adagp, Paris, 2022 These 189 decorative plaques are from the series Biography of Jean-Christophe Norman (Biographie de Jean-Christophe Norman), started in 2011.
+Nathalie Talec, Five Minutes on the Road to the Pole, 1983, print from original Rackets, 2010, sculpture Lender: Downtown Gallery @Nathalie Talec / Adagp, Paris, 2023 These 153 decorative plaques are from the series Biographies of Jean-Christophe Norman, started in 2011.
 It is an impressive and bright collection, of skies seized in progress, of flâneries, mainly in cities.
 The paperback format confirms the central place of books in the work of the artist.
-It also allows a high mobility : Jean-Christophe Norman travels light, and sends by mail his canvases, like postal cards.
+It also allows a high mobility: Jean-Christophe Norman travels light, and sends by mail his canvases, like postal cards.
 This format also recalls the aspect of a travel notebook.

 Here, souvenirs embrace a particular light concentrated on the memory of a place, at a specific moment.
 By the pictural reproduction of skies in diverse cities, the artist tries to seize the essence of the moment.
 The time of the travel seems then suspended and condensed in a unique light, then recomposed through the multiple canvases and variating lights.
-As a novel being written, Jean-Christophe Norman still continues to work on this series, along his travels. n-Christophe Norman BIOGRAPHIES
+As a novel being written, Jean-Christophe Norman still continues to work on this series, along his travels.

+in-Christophe Norman

-Jean-Christophe Norman, Biographies, 2011-2023, 189 decorative plaques, oil and polish on canvas © Jean-Christophe Norman / Adagp, Paris, 2022, courtesy Galerie C
+Jean-Christophe Norman, Biographies, 2011-2022, 153 decorative plaques, oil and polish on canvas.
+Loan from the artist ©Jean-Christophe Norman / Adagp, Paris, 2023, courtesy Galerie C